 Initially, I was thinking of making the version with 3/4 length sleeves.
 I cut out all the pieces but then I changed my mind and made it sleeveless.
 I saved the pieces in case I ever decide to add the sleeves.

 Here it is with a belt.

 I decided to slipstitch the hem by hand because I love hand stitching.
 It only took me part of a leisurely afternoon sitting in the bay window while listening to some classical music on CBC radio.
-This fabric is awesome to slipstitch by hand because the stitches disappear into it and it is totally invisible from the front.
+This fabric is awesome to slipstitch by hand because the stitches disappear into it, and it is entirely invisible from the front.

 So in conclusion, I'm pretty happy with this dress.
-It fits fairly well but it could be taken in at the waist just a tiny bit which may make the excess fabric hanging in my low back curve sit nicer.
+It fits fairly well, but it could be taken in at the waist just a tiny bit.
+That may make the excess fabric hanging in my low back curve sit nicer.
 Photos of me wearing it are coming soon!
 I may make the 3/4 length sleeve version in the future.
 Maybe for fall....